vignesh-kira/appdirect-tweets-app/README.md

 1.  npm
 2.  node
-3.  yarn

-## Steps to install:

-1. First clone this repository.
+## Steps to install: There are 3 branches: Client (It has the React code), Server (it has the backend), Master(Not in use anymore)

+1. Branch Server: Pull from this branch and npm install and then node twitterserver.js Client(React app) makes a fetch call to localhost:8080 in Server to retrieve tweets.
+So that has to run first.
-2. Inside the folder appdirect-tweets-app and then do: npm install
+2. Branch Client : Next clone the Client branh and npm install
-3. Naviage to client folder and then do: npm install
-4. Go to root of the folder and do: yarn-dev

     The app will run in http://localhost:3000/